philliplab/philliplab.com/content/post/p006-combining-pandas.md

 Figuring out **which arguments** to pass to the function are more involved.
 All DataFrame combination tasks can be sub-divided according to the following criteria:

 - **Two or more:** Are you combining two dataframes or more than two dataframes?
-- **Align on rows or columns:** Do you want to align the dataframes on rows and then concatenate the rows?
-Or align the dataframes on columns and then concatenate the columns?
+- **Align on rows or columns:** Do you want to align the dataframes on rows and then concatenate the rows (add columns to the DataFrame)?
+Or align the dataframes on columns and then concatenate the columns (adding rows to the DataFrame)?
 - **Index or data values:** Do you want to perform the alignment using data in the DataFrame or the labels in the indices? or a mixture?

 ### Two or more?